ollyisonit/UnityValueAccessors/README.md

 Objects that can store references to commonly read/written values in Unity to make your scripts more flexible.

 ## What is an Accessor?
 An Accessor stores a reference to a value on an object.
 It has two methods: GetValue(), which returns the value that is being referenced, and SetValue(), which sets the value being referenced.
-For example, you could make an Accessor that stores a reference to the x position of a GameObject; the GetValue() method would return the object's x position and the SetValue() would set the GameObject's x position.
+For example, you could make an Accessor that stores a reference to the x position of a Transform; the GetValue() method would return the Transform's x position and the SetValue() would set the Transform's x position.
 Accessors also contain a Reset() method that can be used to reset the Accessor back to a sensible default state.
 All Accessors in this library will default to referencing components on the same GameObject that they are attached to.
 Finally, Accessors have a Value property that can be get and set as shorthand for calling the GetValue() and SetValue() methods.